As a parent, there are few things more exciting than baby’s first Halloween.

 Baby’s first Halloween picture ideas

 You’ve got the costume, you found the bag, and now it’s time to make sure you remember this moment forever.
 Why go for a boring snapshot of your baby sitting on the couch?
 Instead, you can take it a step further and make your picture match your baby’s first Halloween costume.
 For example, you can find a rock wall to place Humpty Dumpty on.
-Or if you’re tropical you can place your little mermaid on the beach.
+If you’re tropical you can place your little mermaid on the beach.

 The best thing about pictures like this is you can make them work no matter what mood your baby is in: Is your little lobster upset?
 Get a snapshot of you trying to place him in a pot!